Healthy Homes Assessment Anderson Park

 Anderson Park Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is a requirement for all Anderson Park and New Zealand rental homes where it is reasonably practicable to put in.
+• Underfloor and ceiling insulation is a requirement for all Anderson Park and New Zealand rental homes where it’s reasonably practicable to put in.

-• Property managers and landlords must keep records that demonstrate compliance with any Healthy Homes Standards that apply or will apply throughout the tenancy period of their rental properties.
+• Landlords and property managers must keep records of their the conformance to the Healthy Homes Standards that apply or will be applicable during the tenancy of an apartment rental.

 Starting 1 July 2021

-• All the boarding homes (except Kainga Ora and registered Community Housing Provider boarder household tenancies) must adhere to the Healthy Homes Standard regardless of the time the tenancy began.
+• All boarder houses (except Kainga Ora and registered Community Housing Provider Boarding home tenancies) must meet the Healthy Homes Standards regardless of the time the tenancy began.

 Unreasonable Gaps & Holes